HELP! Are snake plants poisonous to cats? My pet cat just tried to repot my Sansevieria trifasciata and make lunch out of the leaves!

 Furthermore, most cats are unlikely to bother this type of plant.

-Even so, you never know what your cat may be up to, so if you do have a Snake Plant in your home, it’s a good idea to keep it in a room your cat cannot enter.
+Even so, you never know what your cat may be up to, so if you do have a Mother-in-law’s tongue plant in your home, it’s a good idea to keep it in a room your cat cannot enter.

 When you trim or repot your Snake Plant, be sure to wear gloves.

-When you perform daily maintenance, wash up after handling Snake Plant.
+When you perform daily maintenance, wash up after handling Mother-in-law’s tongue plants.

 This video provides valuable information about several houseplants potentially poisonous to your cat, including Snake Plant.